jishnujayakumar/MV-Tractus/README.md

 # MV-Tractus
-A simple tool for motion vector extraction from mpeg videos.
+A simple tool to extract motion vectors from mpeg videos.

 ## If you use this tool, please cite.